Bug #192

 different/newer version of the ATI drivers.

-#2 Updated by carlos_ed over 19 years ago
+Updated by carlos_ed about 21 years ago

 Logged In: YES